How Agentic AI Is Rewriting the Marketing Playbook

 Next up: how to actually do that.
 Ready to dive into the most effective use cases of agentic AI in marketing?

-For instance, Capably platform provides a library of agentic workflows covering everything from campaign performance to customer engagement.
+For instance, the Capably platform provides a library of agentic workflows covering everything from campaign performance to customer engagement.
 And if your specific marketing task isn’t covered?
 You can build one from scratch, still without writing a single line of code.

 Here’s a look at the kinds of marketing workflow automations you can spin up today, using AI that’s smart, self-directed, and surprisingly accessible.